 There is an old joke among chimney sweeps that customers don’t think to call them until the customer is holding a match, about to light the first fire of the fall season.
 While that may be an exaggeration, nevertheless many sweeps are dreadfully overworked during the autumn months.
 They sometimes must turn away customers or put them on hold until late winter or early spring.

-NOW is the best time to call a chimney professional.
+NOW is the best time to call and to hire a chimney sweep.

 ~ Jim Gillam,

 The Chimney Sweep News (SNEWS)